Erik Ringsson: Reign

-Place in the Swedish king list
+Dating of reign

 The reign of Erik Ringsson has been tentatively dated in the 940s and 950s.
 He is not mentioned in any Norse sagas or king lists.
 13th century sagas, such as Hervarar saga ok Heiðreks and Heimskringla, mention a Björn Eriksson as ruling for a long time in the 10th century, being the father of the historical ruler Eric the Victorious (c.
 980–995).
-Referring to Erik Ringsson as King Eric IV or V is later inventions, counting backwards from Eric XIV (1560–68).
-He and his brother Charles IX (1604–1611) adopted numerals according to a fictitious history of Sweden.
-The number of Swedish monarchs named Eric before Eric XIV (at least seven) is unknown, going back into prehistory, and none of them used numerals.
-It would be speculative to try to affix a mathematically accurate one to this king.